otcbtc/otcbtc-exchange-api-doc/README.md

 **End Point**
 ----
-The base API endpoint is `https://bb.otcbtc.com`
+The base API endpoint is `https://bb.otcbtc.com`.
+An alternative is `https://bb.otcbtc.io`.

 **Error Message**
 ----